 What to Expect

-Worship at Immanuel Anglican Church combines the friendly informality you might expect from a church that meets in a public high school with the grace and beauty of Christian rituals that date back thousands of years.
+Worship at Immanuel Anglican Church combines friendly, urban-Midwest informality with the grace and beauty of Christian rituals that date back thousands of years.
 The service is led by our Rector (head pastor), Father Aaron Damiani, with many lay leaders—men, women, and even children—actively taking part in proclaiming Scriptures and leading prayers.

-For thousands of years the church was exposed to God’s word principally through the spoken voice.
-We embrace the richness found in the hearing of God’s word and hope that through the reading and listening of Scripture each Sunday the Lord will transform our hearts and minds to be more in-line with His.
+For thousands of years the church was exposed to God’s Word principally through the spoken voice.
+We embrace the richness found in the hearing of God’s word and hope that through the reading and listening of Scripture each Sunday the Lord will transform our hearts and minds to be more aligned with His.

 Jesus commanded this sacrament for the continued remembrance of the sacrifice of his atoning death, and so that we may receive strengthening and refreshing of our souls by the body and blood of Christ, and of the love and unity we share with other believers.